Tw33t3r/midiClick/README.md

 # midiClick
-A small bash script that pipes midi inputs into clicking
+A small bash script that pipes midi inputs into a mouseclick